JumpStartGeorgia/Timeline/README.md

 * lunrjs (for searching through timeline text) - http://lunrjs.com/
 * generating json files of timeline data from database so pages load quicker
 * automatically saving images locally to avoid issues of images disappearing on the web
+*

 ##TimelineJS Tweaks
 The following code changes were applied for to the timeline:
+* not using the timeline tag system so using styles to hide that
+* override styles in vendor/assets/stylesheets/timeline.css at the bottom
 * js/css locations
   * storyjs-embed.js contains settings for where the timeline js and css files are located.
 In dev mode, these are at the root while in prod these are under the assets folder.
 The following changes where made to accomadate this.
     * layout/timeline.html.erb - in js, added the following: